 (c) a copy or memorandum that, under the Taxation Administration Act section 20, is treated as an instrument or statement referred to in paragraph (a) or (b);

-“transfer duty” means duty under Chapter 2;
+transfer duty means duty under Chapter 2;

-“transfer duty statement” means a statement referred to in section 22;
+transfer duty statement means a statement referred to in section 22;

-“vehicle licence duty” means duty under Chapter 5;
+vehicle licence duty means duty under Chapter 5;

-“wound up” has the meaning given in section 7(1).
+wound up has the meaning given in section 7(1).

 Note: Other terms are defined or explained in the Chapters in which they are used.
 At the end of this Act there is an alphabetical list of all terms that are defined anywhere in this Act.
 See also section 4(2).